calebwoods/calebwoods.github.io/_drafts/owasp-password-hashing-ruby.md

 ### Hashing function

 [OWASP](https://www.owasp.org/index.php/Hashing_Java) defines it as: "A Hash function creates a fixed length small fingerprint (or message digest) from an unlimited input string."
-As web developer most of us our familiar with MD5 or SHA hashing functions.
+As web developer most of us are familiar with MD5 or SHA hashing functions.

-By using a one way hashing function a first layer of security is added as the actual plaintext passwords are present in the datastore.
+By using a one way hashing function a security is added as the actual plain text passwords are not present in the datastore.

 ### Salted

-A drawback to hashed passwords is that a hash of the same plaintext password will also be the identical hashed password.
+A drawback to hashed passwords is that a hash of the two  plain text will be identical.
 Because of this an attacker can use a database of precomputed hashes to look of up common passwords if they have database access.

 A salt is a random string of a fixed length which is added to the plain text password before it is hashed.
 This results in a unique hash for each password in a database.
-Salts are usually stored in plain text along with the hash, to be used for checking matches.
+Salts are usually stored in plain text along with the hash and used for checking matches.

 ### Hardened

 The third technique is to harden the password by hashing the hash.
 This process should be repeated a minimum of 1000 times according to the [RSA PKCS5 standard](http://tools.ietf.org/html/rfc2898#section-4.2).

 ```
-hash(hash(hash(hash(hash(password + salt)))))
+hash(hash(hash(hash(...hash(password + salt)))))
 ```

 The goal is that this process will increase the amount of time an attacker's script needs to spend hashing passwords, thus slowing down the attack.
-Additionally because of improvements in CPU the recommended amount iterations will increase over time.
+Additionally as server hardware improves the recommended amount iterations will need to increase.

 ### Ruby example